 What Does It Mean For Your App Development Business?

 It means that app publishing locale requirements are sadly limited to a single language.
 This, on the other hand, means that you actually lose a big part of your potential market.
 Android currently owns as much as 88% of the smartphone market share (tablets are now in decline).

 At the same time, only 38% of Android devices globally adopt the latest OS version.
 However, have in mind that even this 38% adoption of the lastest KitKat OS is still much larger volume than iOS itself.
 Given all of that data, the majority of global smartphone users are Android users – on the latest version.

 A small hint: as a developer, you simply must consider upgrades to the locale management provided by Android.

 Android 7.0 – Easier L10N And Handling Multilingual Apps

 Android 7.0’s most important feature: it provides pretty much enhanced support for multilingual users – the new version greatly expands the number of locales supported and changes the way the system resolves resources.

-Android 7.0 (API level 24) brings more robust resource resolution, and finds better fallbacks automatically.
-However, to speed up resolution and improve maintainability, you should store resources in the most common parent dialect.
+Android 7.0 (API level 24) brings more robust resource resolution and finds better fallbacks automatically.
+However, to speed up a resolution and improve maintainability, you should store resources in the most common parent dialect.